Australian Capital Territory

 - A range of fees and charges will be waived for small businesses including bars, cafes, restaurants and tradies.

-The Northern Territory Government has announced $180 million in additional support to businesses as part of the Jobs Rescue and Recovery Plan.
+The Government previously announced $180 million in additional support to businesses as part of the Jobs Rescue and Recovery Plan.
 The additional support involves:

 - payroll tax relief – includes abolishing payroll tax for 6 months for smaller and medium-sized businesses, and defer it for 6 months for large businesses